 Puzzle Solvers offers a variety of recreational activities for adults on the autism spectrum and their families.
 Our activities have included bowling, a night at the zoo, movies, a museum tour, and an annual Christmas party.
-In 2016, the group chartered a bus for a trip to St. Louis, and in 2017, will go to Chicago.
-Support group participants have discussed the difficulty they experience making friends, and recreational activities provide a comfortable outlet to meet people and share similar issues, goals and dreams.
+In 2016, the group chartered a bus for a trip to St. Louis, and in 2017, went to Chicago.
+In 2018, members attended several game nights, went bowling, played pool, had dinner together and are planning to attend ComicCon and Medieval Knights this fall.

 Community Education and Advocacy

 Puzzle Solvers board members and volunteers are available to engage in public speaking and staff information tables at social service agencies, civic organizations and public events to educate about our group and the issues we face.
 These presentations have resulted in donations and member/volunteer recruitment as well as educating the public about the realities and needs of adults on the autism spectrum.
 Puzzle Solvers produces fact sheets and other printed materials to educate the public about these issues and advocate for adults on the spectrum